danielneil/Shark/README.md

 1. Install ansible on your local machine.

-2. Prepare a vanilla Debian-ish server.
+2. Prepare a vanilla Debian server.

 3. Add its IP address to the ./hosts files under [atp-server]